apache/couchdb/README.md

     make
     sudo make install

+`sudo` is only necessary when installing to a prefix which is not user-writeable.
+In any case, the installer tries to chown the database directory and logfile to the user who configured dbcore.

 #### Starting dbcore

     $PREFIX/bin/dbcore

 Now, visit http://localhost:5984/_utils in a browser to verify the CouchDB node is operational.

+dbcore listens on two ports.
+Defaults and explanations:

+ * 5984 - front door, cluster-aware port, appears as a standalone CouchDB.
+ * 5986 - back door, single-node port, used for admin functions

 Note: see the rel/sv/README file for information on using runit to stop/start dbcore.

 #### Joining a new node to the cluster

+Each dbcore node has a local `nodes` database, accessible through the backend interface on port 5986.
+Documents in the `nodes` DB name nodes in the cluster.
+To add a new node, create a document with that node's name as the ID.
+For example

+    curl -X PUT http://foo.example.com:5986/nodes/dbcore@bar.example.com -d {}

+Everything else should be automatic.

-To try a development cluster locally, try
+#### Local development cluster

-    make dev

-This will build a three-node cluster under the rel/ directory.
+The `make dev` target will build a three-node cluster under the rel/ directory.
 Get the nodes running, like above, by doing the following (in separate terminals):

     ./rel/dev1/bin/dbcore
     ./rel/dev2/bin/dbcore
     ./rel/dev3/bin/dbcore

-dbcore listens on two ports.
-Defaults and explanations:

- * 5984 - front door, cluster-aware port, appears as a standalone CouchDB.
- * 5986 - back door, single-node port, used for admin functions

-For the three-node dev cluster created with 'make dev' the ports are 15984 & 15986 for dev1, 25984 & 25986 for dev2, and 35984 & 35986 fro dev3.
-Now, once the nodes are started, and assuming the hostname is '127.0.0.1', join the dev2 node by sending this PUT to dev1's listening backend port:
+These development nodes listen on ports 15984/15986 (dev1), 25984/25986 (dev2), and 35984/35986 (dev3).
+Now, once the nodes are started, join the dev2 node by sending this PUT to dev1's listening backend port:

     curl -X PUT http://127.0.0.1:15986/nodes/dev2@127.0.0.1 -d {}

 To verify the two-node cluster has been linked properly, on either node (via proper frontend port), try:

     curl http://127.0.0.1:15984/_membership

 You should see something similar to this:

     {"all_nodes":["dev1@127.0.0.1","dev2@127.0.0.1"],"cluster_nodes":["dev1@127.0.0.1","dev2@127.0.0.1"]}

 Add node 3 to the cluster by sending a similar PUT to either of the first two nodes.